hendrikdreyer/hendrikdreyer.github.io/experience.md

 	it did not turn a profit – at least not at that stage), I took over responsibility for the further development of two major sub systems on the project – Electronic Docking Sheet (EDS) and the Electronic Train Graph (ETG).
-At that stage both the products were fairly mature and consisted of a code base around 200,000 lines of code.
+At that stage both the products were fairly mature and consisted of a code base of around 200,000 lines of code.
 	Both the applications were GUI based and was coded in C++.
 The STL (Standard Template Library), Qt and several inhouse libraries were used to develop these applications.
 	Both applications relied heavily on design patterns architecture (the gang of four).